iMengNN/YNFeng.github.io/_pages/about.md

 ======
 - Data is the fuel of the AI era, and INRs offer an innovative approach for encoding data such as images, signals, and 3D scenes in a continuous and compact form using neural networks.
 This reduces the need for extensive storage while maintaining high-fidelity representations.

 - Computing power drives modern AI, but classical digital computers face challenges due to the separation of compute and storage units.
-Compute-in-memory (CIM) integrates memory and computation into a single unit, significantly reducing data movement and making it especially effective for accelerating AI workloads.
+CIM integrates memory and computation into a single unit, significantly reducing data movement and making it especially effective for accelerating AI workloads.

 - LLMs have become a cornerstone of modern AI, driving advancements in applications ranging from natural language understanding to content generation.
 Minimizing their size and computational requirements without compromising performance democratizes access to advanced AI capabilities and broadens their range of applications.